 ABOUT THE PLAY

 While the traditional French fairytale La Belle et la Bête dates back to 1740, with hundreds of translations worldwide, the basic plot and themes of the story can be traced across centuries and cultures, spanning the globe and dating back perhaps as many as 4000 years ago.
 The 1991 Disney film, on which the musical is based, made Academy Award history as the first animated feature film to be nominated for Best Picture and the winning awards for Best Song and Best Original Score.
 The Broadway musical, which opened in 1994, featured seven new songs added with the intent of bringing more nuance and depth to the character of the Beast and richness to Belle’s journey.
 It ran for 13 years and 5,461 performances, closing in 2007 to make way for a production of The Little Mermaid.
 The musical was nominated for nine Tony Awards.
 In London, it won the Laurence Olivier Award for Best New Musical.
 It has been performed in more than 30 countries, reaching over 35 million theatergoers.
-While a U.S. touring production of Beauty and the Beast just concluded this past summer, Disney is nearing the release date of a live action version of the story in March of 2017.

 A young prince is ungracious to an old beggar woman who warns the prince not to be fooled by appearances, as true beauty lies within.
 Upon a second rejection the old woman is revealed to truly be a beautiful enchantress who casts a spell on the prince turning him into a hideous Beast, and his servants into various household objects.
 The only way he can break the spell is to learn to love another and earn their love in return.
 A remnant and reminder of the spell is left in the form of an enchanted rose, which will bloom for many years, marking the time the Beast has left to love and earn the love of another.

 Ten years later, a beautiful young woman named Belle is dreaming of a life full of adventure just like those she reads about in her books.
-A life very different than that she lives in her poor French provincial town.
+A life very different from the life she lives in her poor French provincial town.
 Belle has also attracted the attention of Gaston who admires her, primarily for her beauty and not her intellect.
 Belle’s eccentric father, Maurice, is putting the finishing touches on his latest invention and heads off to present it at the fair.
 He soon finds himself lost in the woods and stalked by vicious wolves.
 Seeking shelter in the prince’s nearby castle, he is welcomed by the transformed servants: Lumiere, a candelabra; Cogsworth, a clock; Babette, a feather duster; Mrs. Potts, a tea pot; and her son, Chip.
 The welcome is short-lived as the Beast discovers Maurice’s arrival and orders him to be locked away in the dungeon for trespassing.

 In town, Belle has rejected Gaston’s proposal just as Gaston’s bumbling sidekick LeFou returns from the woods wearing the scarf Belle had knitted for Maurice.
 Realizing her father must be in danger, she heads to the woods in search of him and comes upon the castle.
 Finding him locked in the dungeon she pleads with the Beast to let her father go free.
 He agrees, but on the condition that she remain there, forever.
-She agrees and the Beast shows her out of the dungeon into her new home, forbidding her from going into the castle’s mysterious West Wing.
+She agrees and the Beast escorts her out of the dungeon into her new home, forbidding her from going into the castle’s mysterious West Wing.

 Following a splendid dinner, Cogsworth and Lumiere give Belle a tour of the castle.
 Sneaking into the forbidden West Wing, she is mesmerized to find a rose protected by a bell jar.
 As she is about to reach for it, the Beast appears and furiously orders her to get out.
 Fearing for her life, she flees from the castle and the Beast laments that he will likely remain in his monstrous form forever.
 Having run from the castle into the woods, Belle is soon surrounded by wolves.
 The Beast suddenly appears and rescues her but he is injured in the fight.
 Belle helps him back to the castle where she nurses his injuries and their friendship is born.
 As a thank you gift, the Beast opens his massive library to Belle.
 Meanwhile Gaston plots to use Maurice’s eccentricity as a means to lock him in an asylum in order to blackmail Belle into marrying him.